Dillweed Namespace Project

 What This Project Is

-The Dillweed Namespace Project is a published body of technical and governance work addressing naming authority, authoritative resolution, registry truth, cryptographic attestation, revocation, governance continuity, and observability for portable agentic systems.
+The Dillweed Namespace Project is a published body of technical and governance work addressing how agents discover and trust capabilities across organizational boundaries.
+It covers naming authority, trust-aware resolution, registry truth, cryptographic attestation, revocation, governance continuity, and observability for portable agentic systems.

 It is intended as a contribution to pre-standardisation and standards-facing discussion in areas including trust management, digital identity, cross-domain interoperability, and neutral coordination infrastructure.